-Other than me yelling at you, what would go wrong if you did this?

-Therefore delay has to be created in Scheme by some other technique.
-It can be specified as a macro-this is pretty typical, in fact.
-But we're not covering macros in this class, so just don't worry about it.
-It will be provided for you.
+- Let us think what would go wrong if you did this? - Therefore delay has to be created in Scheme by some other technique. - It can be specified as a macro this is pretty typical, in fact. - But we're not covering macros in this class, so just don't worry about it, it will be provided for you.